oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 In this tutorial, we explore the integration with Spring Boot and PostgreSQL and even used some advanced technologies.

+You can find the source code for this blog post [on GitHub](https://github.com/oktadeveloper/okta-postgresql-spring-boot-example).

 There is plenty of knowledge to learn about JPA, Hibernate and PostgreSQL.
 Please refer to the following articles if you are interested in learning more:

 * [Create a Secure Spring REST API](/blog/2018/12/18/secure-spring-rest-api#set-up-an-oauth-20-resource-server)